 - There will be no contact tracing

-- If you are notified that your child’s grade has a positive case, we ask that you watch for symptoms
+- We ask that you watch for symptoms

 - At-home COVID tests are available from the school upon request